Parking exemptions and permits

 I am disabled – do I have to pay for parking?

-Disabled users may park free in accessible spaces across the two hospital sites and, where these designated disabled spaces are not available, blue badge holders attending the hospital for the purposes of attending an appointment or supporting/visiting patient receiving medical care on site, may park in other parking spaces on site for the duration of their visit to the hospital.
+Disabled users may park free in accessible spaces across the two hospital sites and, where these designated disabled spaces are not available, blue badge holders attending the hospital for the purposes of attending an appointment or supporting/visiting patient receiving medical care on site, may park in other parking spaces on site for the duration of their visit to the hospital without charge, but must display their up to date disabled parking permit.
+Please note the permit holder should be the driver or the passenger of the vehicle.

 The hospital sites have a large number of accessible spaces available throughout the patient and visitor car parks, but as you are aware from your blue badge handbook, the rules governing private land enable charges to be levied to all users parked on private land.
 Please note that failure to observe this ruling will result in a Parking Charge Notice being issued to your vehicle.

-Take a look at Indigo's parking Terms & Conditions
+Take a look at our parking provider's Terms & Conditions